EchoTrack: Auditory Referring Multi-Object Tracking for Autonomous Driving: Methodology

-\subsection{Audio-Visual Contrastive Tracking Learning}
+\subsection{Audio-visual Contrastive Tracking Learning}

 In this section, we introduce an innovative approach termed ACTL, encapsulating its core principles illustrated in Fig.~\ref{fig:framework}~c).
 This method aims to reduce the gap between audio features and referring objects while simultaneously pushing away from non-referring objects.
 Specifically, we align the dimensions of the averaged pooled audio feature, denoted as ${\ \mathcal{Q}}_{a} = {\text{Avg}\mathcal{(F}'}_{a})$, with those of the tracking trajectory instance query, ${\ \mathcal{Q}}_{t}^{'}$.
+The Avg indicates the global average pooling operation.
 Subsequently, normalization is applied to $\mathcal{\ Q}_{a}$ and ${\ \mathcal{Q}}_{t}^{'}$, as illustrated in Eq.~\ref{eq:12},